achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ######Enumeration value

-The syntax for an enumeration is that of a [simple statement](#statements) which has two arguments as shown in the following EBNF experssion:
+The syntax for an enumeration value is that of a [simple statement](#statements) which has two arguments as defined in the following EBNF experssion:

     ::ebnf
     enumeration value = 'enum', 'value', utf8 constant name, utf8 constant name, ';' ;